MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - **Opt out of sending usage data to your organization.** To prevent usage data from showing in Power BI dashboards, administrators can now turn this off for specific users.

+The October 1 release also includes refactoring of code for hologram positions to enhance overall performance and enable future improvements.
+You may notice that the position of some imported models, which have had scale applied to them, might be shifted.
+You will need to re-position those 3D models.
+This does not impact the position of models from the 3D toolkit.

 ### August 27, 2019
 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app version 104.1908.24001 and solution version 104.1908.0.117 includes the following updates: